-I shipped 2 live production products as a solo founder β CosmicKeys (multi-region, 7 languages, voice narration) and WatchAlgo (AI-generated content at scale) β work that traditionally requires teams of 5-7 engineers.
+I shipped 2 live production products as a solo engineer β CosmicKeys (multi-region, 7 languages, voice narration) and WatchAlgo (AI-generated content at scale) β work that traditionally requires teams of 5-7 engineers.
 The real skill isn't memorizing syntax.
 It's knowing what to build, and orchestrating AI to build it right.

 Claude architects, Gemini reviews, Codex executes β in parallel.